AllyHyeseongKim/CAU11934_MachineLearning/README.md

 # CAU11934_MachineLarning

-This is for the assignment of the assignment of the course No.11934(2020-1).
+This is for study and assignments of the assignment of the course No.11934(2020-1).

 ## Assignment01